rFronteddu/margot-scraping-service/README.md

 # Web scraping service
 This service exposes an API for scraping videos contained in a passed list of URLs.
 Its main goal is to form the response containing relevant information about found videos (such as Geolocation) from scraped information.
 The application utilizes libraries such as [VidGear](https://abhitronix.github.io/vidgear) which is a library based on OpenCV, and [FastAPI](https://fastapi.tiangolo.com) for API hosting.

-All found videos are streamed via RTSP protocol, which can be opened for instance in VLC player.
-Streams are valid for 5 minutes.
+If found video's image stream origin is directly from a webcam or if is in either low quality or low framerate, it will be streamed from this service via RTSP protocol.
+Both stream variants can be opened for instance in VLC player.
+Those streams are valid for 5 minutes.
 Watching any of the streams will increase its lifespan, so when user quits watching the stream it will still be active for another five minutes.
+High quality streams in HLS protocol, video's URL will be returned as the stream URL.

+**NOTE: Streaming multiple RTSP videos could require more resources assigned to this service's docker container.**

 ## How to run it
 This project is meant to run in Docker.
 It consists of three separate parts that communicate with each other.